-Before coming to Finland, we had many doubts about what we would find in the markets.
-We knew we would probably find everything, but with the cold weather, I thought maybe we would only find some frozen or even tasteless products depending on the seasons!
+Before coming to Finland, we were not sure of what we would find in the supermarkets.
+We knew we would probably find everything, but with the cold weather, I thought it could be more frozen or even tasteless products depending on the season!

-It is even possible to find fruits coming from Brazil!
-We have melons, watermelons and a the lime, which we called it Tahiti Lime.
-Apart of that, we always have fruits at home.
-I always buy the ones that are in sale, which are usually the season’s ones!
-We always have banana too and we opted for the organic one that comes from Peru, instead of the common one that comes from Costa Rica.
+Getting back to the subject, we can even find fruits coming from Brazil!
+We have melons, watermelons and lime.
+We always have fruits at home.
+I look for the ones that are with a good deal, which are usually the season’s ones!
+We always have banana too.
+We chose the organic one, instead of the regular.
 The taste is very different and the price does not change much!

-The most typical fruits here are apples, red berries and the cloudberry – which is an orange berry!
-The last two are found more in the summer and, at this time of year, they are not so common!
-At the moment, the supermarkets are still full of tangerines as it is their season!
+The most typical fruits here are apples, red berries and cloudberry – which is an orange berry!
+The last two are found more during summer.
+So at this time of year they are not so common!
+At the moment, is the tangerine season and we find loads of them.

-They also sell the herbs and some leaf veggies in pots!
-So you take them fresh to use at home!
-You will find the dry ones too, but this are the ones we always buy!
+They also sell herbs and some other leaf veggies in pots!
+You get to take them fresh home!
+You will find the drys seasoning ones too.
+Withal these are the ones we buy!

 In Finland, they pack each cucumber individually!

-I did not managed to take pictures of everything, but we do have many things available!
-And this is only one of the markets we have here.
-In fact, it’s the cheapest supermarket brand.
-We have others that is possible to find other varieties of products as well.
+Unfortunately, I don`t have pictures of everything but we do have many things available!
+This is only one of the markets we have here as well.
+In fact, it’s the cheapest one.
+We have others that you may fiand other varieties of products.
 By the way, I always try to prioritize Finnish products.
 Because, despite there is a rigid control about pesticides in the European Union, Finland is considered one of the countries with the lowest consumption rate.

-Meanwhile, as we are not able to buy everything organic at the moment, we try to handle it with what we have and consuming it the best we can!
+Meanwhile, as we are not able to have everything organic at home, we try to handle it with what we have and consuming it the best way we can!